Kuratoro/zk.zettel.page/software-comparison.md

 date: 2020-05-14
 ---

 Below is a handy chart comparing the different software out there that can be used to implement the ZK method.
 For a handy list, see <software-list?cf>.

 Please add data to help community members choose their ideal ZK software!

-**PLEASE READ**: There is a public table that can be edited.
-Link: <https://ethercalc.org/ix8bg39wsrca>.
-Please send a [modmail](https://www.reddit.com/message/compose?to=/r/Zettelkasten) or [contact](<contact?cf>) us after making any additions or changes so that it can be saved to the Google Sheets version (displayed below).

-Here is the [link](https://docs.google.com/spreadsheets/d/1q3AyC3EyBFD90xOgfZOhAKqBozgoS-HdSH-YvfBO7Xw/edit#gid=227657679) to the Google Sheets version for viewing only.

-The reason we are using this editing method is because Google is not available in some areas of the world and we want everyone to be able to participate.
-Thanks in advance for your contributions!

 ## Table

 <iframe
-  style="width:100%; height:50em;"
+  style="width:100%; height:75em;"
   src="https://docs.google.com/spreadsheets/d/1q3AyC3EyBFD90xOgfZOhAKqBozgoS-HdSH-YvfBO7Xw/edit?usp=sharing&embedded=true&rm=demo">
 </iframe>

+## Editing the table

+Here is the [link](https://docs.google.com/spreadsheets/d/1q3AyC3EyBFD90xOgfZOhAKqBozgoS-HdSH-YvfBO7Xw/edit#gid=227657679) to the Google Sheets version of the table that can be edited.

+There is a second table that can be edited if you cannot access Google.
+Link: <https://ethercalc.org/ix8bg39wsrca>.
+Please send a [modmail](https://www.reddit.com/message/compose?to=/r/Zettelkasten) or [contact](<contact?cf>) us after making any additions or changes to the second table so that it can be synced to the Google Sheets version (displayed below).
+You may also contact us if you would like to view the most updated version of the table.

+Thanks in advance for your contributions!

 ## Criteria